Six Suspects is a fun mystery that serves as the perfect introduction to the golden age of Taiwanese cinema, even if some aspects come off as dated.

 But, like all good mystery stories, there is a twist.
 Once the trail runs cold, another suspect enters the picture whom the police should have investigated ages ago but conveniently forgot about.
 Without giving too much away, the final act of the film is a textbook procedural drama, with a few carefully thought out but standard twists that wouldn’t feel out of place on a network TV show.
 It isn’t bad by any means, but it lacks that special twist that makes films like Clue and Knives Out really shine.
 When the end credits finally roll, we feel the same way we would after an episode of Bones or Psych: satisfied, but not blown away.
 All of the performances are good to great, with Tenn being the standout, and the production values are solid for the time.
 In the end, Six Suspects adheres to the tropes of the genre too much to be considered great, though it is a great entry point into classic Taiwanese cinema.

-Six Suspects will be available to watch online at this link from 18th-27th September as part of the Taiwan Film Festival Edinburgh.
+Six Suspects was screened from 18th-27th September as part of the Taiwan Film Festival Edinburgh.